cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ### Updating parts of a bike item

-We’ll of course get started by extracting data from the HTTP request, as always:
+As always, we’ll of course get started by extracting data from the HTTP request:

 ```javascript
 // Patch bike if it exists